-Rouxel-Cubberly is back at the Isabelle Kaplan Center for Languages and Culture after 12 years at the City University New York.
+Rouxel-Cubberly has returned to teaching at Bennington after 12 years at the City University New York.
 She completed her PhD at CUNY’s Graduate Center and served as an assistant professor and acting coordinator of the French program at the College of Staten Island (CUNY).

-Rouxel-Cubberly’s most recent publications include a chapter on Claire Denis’s opening sequences as well as articles on film and pedagogy, such as “The Film Trailer Project: French Films as Textbooks.”
+Her publications include a chapter on Claire Denis’s opening sequences as well as articles on film and pedagogy, such as “The Film Trailer Project: French Films as Textbooks.”
 She also published a book, Les titres de film (2011), which examines the economics and evolution of French film titles since 1968.

-Rouxel-Cubberly was a visiting faculty member from 1997 to 2001 and joined the Bennington faculty in fall 2013.
+Rouxel-Cubberly was a Bennington faculty member in the Isabelle Kaplan Center for Languages and Culture from 1997 to 2001 and returned in Fall 2013